Sam Eggington: Professional career

 Eggington faced WBC International Silver super-welterweight champion Lee Cutler at Resorts World Arena in Birmingham on 20 April 2025.
 At the start of the ninth round the fight was stopped on the advice of the ringside doctor due to a cut and swelling near the challenger's eye caused by an accidental clash of heads.
 As a result the contest went to the judges' scorecards with Eggington ruled the winner by unanimous technical decision.

+He was given a Lifetime Achievement Award by the WBC in November 2025.

+Egginton faced Conah Walker in a non-title catchweight bout at University of Wolverhampton at The Halls in Wolverhampton on 2 May 2026.
+He was sent to the canvas with a punch to his body in the eighth round and went on to lose via stoppage when the referee stepped in to halt the fight as Eggington sustained a series of unanswered blows in the 10th round.
+Later that month, Eggington announced his retirement from professional boxing.